Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Proposed Approach

 \subsection{Cost-Sensitive Surrogate Losses}

 the class imbalance problem during the training of CNNs.
-For this purpose, we introduce a cost sensitive error function which can be expressed as the mean loss over the training set:
+For this purpose, we introduce a \rev{cost-sensitive} error function which can be expressed as the mean loss over the training set:

 where, the predicted output ($\mathbf{y}$) of the penultimate layer (before the loss layer) is parameterized by $\theta$ (network weights and biases) and $\xi$ (class sensitive costs), $M$ is the total number of training examples, $\mathbf{d} \in \{0,1\}^{1\times N}$ is the desired output (s.t. $\sum_n d_n \coloneqq 1$) and $N$ denotes the total number of neurons in the output layer. {For conciseness, we will not explicitly mention the dependence of $\mathbf{y}$ on the parameters ($\theta, \xi$) and {only consider} a single data instance in the discussion below}.
 Note that the error is larger when the model performs poorly on the training set.
 The objective of the learning algorithm is to find the optimal parameters $(\theta^*, \xi^*)$ which give the minimum possible cost $E^*$ (Eq.~(\ref{eq:error_fun})).
 Therefore, the optimization objective is given by: